wallarm/product-documentation/docs/4.4/index.md

-# Home
+# Wallarm platform

-The Wallarm solution protects websites, APIs, and microservices from OWASP Top 10, bots, and application abuse with no manual rule configuration and ultra‑low false positives.
+The Wallarm solution protects legacy web, APIs, and microservices from OWASP API Top 10 threats, API abuse and other automated threats with no manual rule configuration and ultra‑low false positives.

 <div class="navigation">
 <a href="./quickstart/" class="navigation-card">
     <h3>Quick start</h3>
-    <p>Deploy the first filtering node from the Wallarm Docker container in 15 minutes</p>
+    <p>Start your Wallarm journey in 15 minutes</p>
 </a>
 <a href="./about-wallarm/overview/" class="navigation-card">
-    <h3>About Wallarm</h3>
+    <h3>How Wallarm works</h3>
     <p>Learn Wallarm features, architecture, and supported platforms</p>
 </a>

 <a href="./admin-en/supported-platforms/" class="navigation-card">
-    <h3>Installation</h3>
+    <h3>Deployment options</h3>
-    <p>Select the platform and quickly deploy your first Wallarm node to existing infrastucture</p>
+    <p>Select the platform and quickly deploy your first Wallarm node to existing infrastructure</p>
 </a>
 <a href="./admin-en/configure-parameters-en/" class="navigation-card">
     <h3>Configuration</h3>